Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 • Always shut it down properly from inside the session.

-To join your Palworld Dedicated Server, players just launch Palworld, go to the main menu, and hit Join Multiplayer Game.
-That’s where they’ll plug in the server details in this format:
+In order to enter your Palworld Dedicated Server, players simply start Palworld, then open the main menu and press Join Multiplayer Game.
+In that they will enter the server details in the following format:

 How Players Join: